dulimarta/spherical-easel/docs/tools/construction.md

 ::: tool-details

-- Select a non-line one-dimensional object (include circles, ellipses, and user-defined curves) and a point (either on the one-dimensional object or not) and the line that is tangent to the selected one-dimensional object and through the selected point is created.
+- Select a non-line one-dimensional object (including conics and user-defined curves) and a point (either on the one-dimensional object or not) and the line that is tangent to the selected one-dimensional object and through the selected point is created.
 - When an tangent line is created, a row describing some of its properties will appear in the Lines Section of the [Objects Tab](/userguide/#objects-tab).
 - If this tool is activated with a non-line one-dimensional object and a point selected the above action is performed automatically.